-Personalizing Banking: The Next Frontier for the Industry
+Personalizing Banking: The Next Frontier

 With consumers still reeling from the Wells Fargo account fraud scandal, it is evident that banking practices need to be adjusted, and management teams have taken notice.
 Banks are starting to realize that cash is no longer king – it is data that sits on the throne.
 Tech companies like Google, Amazon, and Facebook have been leveraging their immense amount of data to target customers on a personal level, and turn their data into millions of dollars.
 In terms of consumer service, banking still has a long way to go to catch up to the customized experiences and interactions provided by tech companies.
 Banks are finally understanding the importance of customization, and realizing the golden information they have in their customers’ data.
 Banks need to focus on going beyond the blanket offer made to all customers and truly understand their audience before marketing to them.